leallysmith/ETALHowTo/docs/Digitizing Riverscapes/overallguide.md

 In desert systems riparian can sometimes be the only greenery in the valley bottom

-Check to see if the area appears to be irrigated, this does not count as riparian

 If the riparian stands are dead, this does not count as riparian

 #### Images: